windshock/windshock.github.io/_posts/2023-04-27-Strengthening-Cybersecurity-Through-Government-NGOs-and-Bug-Bounty-Programs.md

 # You can bypass Citrix policies, but it's not a vulnerability.

 ## Note!!

 As a result of discussions with Citrix using [VINCE](https://kb.cert.org/vince/comm/case/1022/) from cert.org, it was concluded that this is not a vulnerability, so I can share this information without any concerns.
 For security reasons, I do not recommend using Xendesktop (VDI) in special environments such as logical network isolation or closed networks for security.
 If it must be used, please remove administrator privileges and make sure to install security-specific programs.

 ## Description

-DescriptionThe Citrix VDI Agent(PicaSvc2.exe) seems to have a structure in which it receives policies from the Citrix management server, records them in the registry(HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Citrix\1\User\), and reads the policies from the registry to reflect the policies to the user's VDI.
+The Citrix VDI Agent(PicaSvc2.exe) seems to have a structure in which it receives policies from the Citrix management server, records them in the registry(HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Citrix\1\User\), and reads the policies from the registry to reflect the policies to the user's VDI.

 An attacker can bypass the Drive, Network, Clipboard, etc. security policies issued by the Citrix Policy Server through registry manipulation.